emory-cs-infovis-master/web-dev/README.md

 *From now on, and in all upcoming tutorials and assignments we will use the common abbreviation JS for the term JavaScript.*

-We highly recommend that you follow a JS style guide (e.g., [Airbnb](https://google.github.io/styleguide/jsguide.html) or [Google](https://google.github.io/styleguide/jsguide.html)) to ensure consistency and to improve the overall code quality, especially in team projects.
+We highly recommend that you follow a JS style guide (e.g., [Google](https://google.github.io/styleguide/jsguide.html)) to ensure consistency and to improve the overall code quality, especially in team projects.

 ### A short reiteration of the basic concepts of JS